fmidev/himan/doc/plugin-cape.md

 CAPE integration, on the other hand, is always started from the lowest LFC.
 The LFC values that are written out are following the CIN integration scheme.

 The final CAPE an CIN results are averaged over the nearest grid points.
+If CAPE value is less than 0.1 J/kg, it is set to zero and CIN/LFC/EL are set to missing.

 # Per-plugin configuration options